 In reviewing the nine alternatives that were developed during the screening process, three of the options (High Rise Separation, Pumped Storage, and Partial System Separation) were eliminated from consideration based upon siting and/or institutional criteria.
-Of the remaining six, two ((Expansion of the Woodcliff Plant and Rain Barrels) were found to meet the performance criteria of 85% capture of typical wet weather flow; however, the modeled performance of the rain barrels is predicated upon 100% of homeowners installing the units.
+Of the remaining six, two ((Expansion of the Woodcliff Plant and Rain Barrels) were found to meet the performance criteria of 85% capture of typical wet weather flowsignificantly increase the wet weather capture percentage; however, the modeled performance of the rain barrels is predicated upon 100% of homeowners installing the units.
 In reality, far fewer units would likely be installed, since many homeowners would refuse the units, and the Town is not likely to pass an ordinance mandating their use.
 As a result, performance of this alternative would be less than modeled.